fenago/katacoda-scenarios/hlf-build-network/steps/2/text.md

-Want to run it now?
-We provide a fully annotated script — byfn.sh — that leverages these Docker images to quickly bootstrap a Hyperledger Fabric network that by default is comprised of four peers representing two different organizations, and an orderer node.
+We will a bash script — `byfn.sh` — that leverages these Docker images to quickly bootstrap a Hyperledger Fabric network that by default is comprised of four peers representing two different organizations, and an orderer node.
 It will also launch a container to run a scripted execution that will join peers to a channel, deploy a chaincode and drive execution of transactions against the deployed chaincode.

 Here’s the help text for the byfn.sh script: